El-Protegido-zz/El-Protegido/readme.md

 <h1>WELLCOME 👋</h1>
 <h2>Curiosities About Me 💬</h2>
-<p>My real name is Diego Gutiérrez 👱‍♂️, but I prefer to be called by my nickname El Protegido 🦁.</p>
+<p>My real name is Diego Gutiérrez Borrego 👱‍♂️, but I prefer to be called by my nickname El Protegido 🦁.</p>
 <p>I'm from Spain 🇪🇸 and I am a passionate student about programming 🖥, ethical hacking or cybersecurity 👨🏽‍💻.</p>
 <ul>
   <li><b>My favorite code editors: </b><a>Visual Studio Code, Atom.</a></li>